How to Become a Nurse Practitioner

 To provide high-quality care, nurse practitioners must be compassionate, empathetic, patient and nonjudgmental.
 Excellent interpersonal skills are needed to communicate effectively with patients, families and other professionals.

-In order to effectively diagnose and treat patients, nurse practitioners rely on excellent analytical and observational skills.
+In order to diagnose and treat patients effectively, nurse practitioners rely on excellent analytical and observational skills.
 They must be especially attentive to detail when performing surgery or prescribing medications.

 Opportunities for Advancement